qualiperf/qualiperf.github.io/README.md

 # qualiperf.github.io

-# Update information
+# Webpage information
+Information is either manually updated in this repository in the `_data` folder (everything besides `news.yml` and `persons.yml`) or by running the `update_data.py` script.

 - update the news form
 - the information has to be included in the `qualiperf_news.xlsx`

 # Installation & setup
-This section describes how to setup the environment for local development.
+This section describes how to setup the environment for local development of the webpage.

 ## Jekyll local development server
 Install dependencies for bundle